nymea/nymea-app/README.md

 nymea-app is licensed under the terms of the GNU General Public License, version 3 or (at your option) any later version (SPDX identifier:
 GPL-3.0-or-later).
-Every source and QML file contains the new SPDX + copyright header that attributes both nymea GmbH and chargebyte austria GmbH <contact@nymea.io>.
-The complete license text is available in `LICENSE.GPL3`, and additional notices for bundled assets and fonts can be found in the `LICENSES/` directory.
+The complete GPL text is available in `LICENSE.GPL3`.

+libnymea-app is licensed under the GNU Lesser General Public License version 3 (SPDX identifier: LGPL-3.0-or-later).
+The full LGPL v3 text can be found in `LICENSE.LGPL3`.